 According to Dr. Lewis Smedes, “The Christian word on trying out a sexual practice that is not prohibited in Scripture is ‘Try it.
 If you like it, it is morally good for you.
 And it may well be that in providing new delight to each other; you will be adventuring into deeper experiences of love.'”

 God has given you great freedom in your sexual relationship with your husband.
-Remember His words to Solomon and Shulamith: “Eat, friends; drink and imbibe deeply, O lovers” (Song of Solomon 5:1).
+Remember His words to Solomon and Shulamith: “Eat, friends, drink and be drunk with love!”
+(Song of Solomon 5:1)

-The above article comes from the book, Intimate Issues: Twenty-One Questions Christian Women Ask About Sex, written by Linda Dillow and Lorraine Pintus, published by WaterBrook Press.
+This article comes from the book, Intimate Issues: Twenty-One Questions Christian Women Ask About Sex, written by Linda Dillow and Lorraine Pintus, published by WaterBrook Press.
 This is powerful —one of the best “no-holds-barred books on intimate issues that’s available for Christian women (if not THE best)!
 It addresses 21 questions that Christian women ask about sex and contains so much practicality, healing sensitivity and spiritual wisdom on each subject.
-The authors present the union of two people so attractively, excitedly, and sacredly that it may be one of the most important books out on the market for Christian women to read because it honestly addresses the real sexual concerns of women.
-We can’t recommend this book highly enough!